top of page

 our story

-Rachel’s meticulous approach over the past few years has led to great improvements in both biodiversity and soil health – and Pasture for Life certification for her 100% pasture-fed flock.
+Rachel’s meticulous approach over the past few years has led to great improvements in both biodiversity and soil health – and Pasture for Life certification for her slow matured 100% pasture-fed flock.
 Under a system of Holistic Planned Grazing, the flock has grown and Rachel now farms alongside Alex James, a local shepherd and highly regarded Dorset sheep breeder.
-As a result of the partnership between Rachel and Alex, the farm now produces high quality lamb and hogget year-round.
+As a result of this partnership the farm now produces high quality, succulent lamb and hogget year-round.

 A background in design and knitwear gives Rachel a unique opportunity to showcase the wool produced from her growing flock of native breeds.
 As a result, she is a keen supporter of Fibreshed, a national body that recognises the value of natural fibres.
 Rachel is collaborating with British spinners and dyers to bring a new range of traditional yarns, patterns and finished garments to market.

-Our small farm shop opened in 2023, showcasing the wonderful things we’re proud to produce here on the farm, including: organically tanned sheepskins, 100% pasture-fed meat, apple juice preserves, scented candles, woven wool throws, a lovely selection of handknitting yarns, as well as books on crafts and farming with nature.
+Our small farm shop opened last year, showcasing the wonderful things we’re proud to produce, including: organically tanned sheepskins, 100% pasture-fed meat, apple juice, preserves, scented candles, woven wool throws, a lovely selection of hand-knitting yarns, as well as books on crafts and farming with nature.

 enterprises